hartsfield/bolt/README.md

 will be able to aid in the development of large dynamic websites, and also help generate code for forms and database models.

+## Quickstart

+ - Create a bolt app:

+        $ mkdir boltapp
+        $ cd boltapp
+        $ bolt

+ - Create a component and insert it into the main page:

+        $ bolt --new-component=test && bolt --insert-component=test

+ - Add a new route and handler:

+        $ bolt --new-route=path,handlerName

+ - Routes can be registered manually in `router.go`
+ - Components

 Goals:
  - Generate basic scaffolding to begin building a webapp
  - Tooling to speed up the process of creating generic web components